contentful/slash-developers/docs/javascript/tutorials/create-expressjs-app-using-contentful.md

 ---
 page: :docsExpressjsApp
+name: Creating an Express JavaScript application with Contentful
+title: Creating an Express JavaScript application with Contentful
+metainformation: 'This guide will walk you through your first steps using Contentful with an Express Node.js application.'
+slug: null
+tags:
+  - JavaScript
+  - SDKs
+nextsteps: null
 ---

 This guide will walk you through your first steps using Contentful with an Express Node.js application.
 It will provide a step-by-step guide on how to get your first entries and start using the content you create on Contentful.